Jbachtiger/ci-pp5-gamer-verse/README.md

 ### Color Scheme

-Various colors where used throughout the website.
-There was a main color scheme used with supporting color pallets also.
+Various colours were used throughout the website.
+There was the main colour scheme used with supporting colour pallets also.
 Below are the various pallets that were used.

 Main Pallete: